yuukiokamiya/QCS_Silicon_Partners/ek_ra6m4_sensordummy_da14531_baremetal_custom_profile/README.md

 * Python 3.10

 #### Instructions For Running the Application
+1. Connect the US159-DA14531EVZ on the EK-RA6M4 PMOD2
+1. Power the board through the USB DEBUG1
 1. Import this project on e2 studio.
-2. Generate the code and build it.
+2. Open the configuration.xml and Generate the code.
+3. Build the project.
-3. Start a debug section and run the code.
+4. Start a debug section and run the code.
 5. At this stage, the MCU kit will start BLE Advertising packet and the green LED will blink.
 6. User can configure Segger RTT Viewer to view the project log.
 7. Open the Quick-Connect Mobile Sandbox application on cellphone/tablet, scan for BLE device and connect to RA MCU Kit.